DavidLouda/eliot-hacs/README.md

 - Verify the device exists in your VISIONQ.CZ account

 ### No Data
-- Wait up to 15 minutes for the first data fetch
+- Wait up to 30 minutes for the first data fetch (or your configured interval)
 - Check the device is reporting data to VISIONQ.CZ
 - Review Home Assistant logs for detailed error messages